arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ![Arduino IoT Cloud integration with the tanks.](assets/cloud_integration.svg)

 Within Arduino IoT Cloud's dashboard, both tank's system status can be monitored.
 Remote actuation is available for both Opta™ regarding its managed tasks, meaning such actuators and emergency stop can be controlled manually on-demand.
-The dashboard can be used to simulate as well even without a full exact setup of the application note hardware described in this article.
+The dashboard can be used to simulate as well, even without a full exact setup of the application note, the hardware described in this article.

 ## Full Tank Level Monitoring Example